mako314/HobbyWars/README.md

+8/7/23

 //SUBMISSION STUFF
-AFTER SUBMITTING AN ENTRY IT TAKES THEM TO USER DASHBOARD?
+AFTER SUBMITTING AN ENTRY IT TAKES THEM TO USER DASHBOARD? < - need this done-  >

+submitting a result needs to do something, like maybe take you to the results page?